jonpas/ArmaQDL/README.md

 ### Dedicated Server

-Loading a mission on dedicated server automatically requires `server.cfg` to be present next to `arma3_x64.exe` with at least the following entries mission and Headless Client entries.
+Loading a mission on dedicated server automatically requires `server.cfg` to be present next to `arma3_x64.exe` with at least the following mission and Headless Client entries.

 ```cpp
 // Automatically load the first mission in rotation